 Since owls are my favorite birds, I thought it would only be appropriate to do an owl unit study in our homeschool this year.
 To be honest, I am having so much fun putting together interest-led unit studies in addition to our work with My Father’s World Adventures.

-This is the first year that I’ve attempted to make my own unit studies that were not preschool specific.
+This is the first year that I’ve attempted to make my own unit studies that were not preschool specific, although owls make an awesome preschool theme, too.
 Thankfully, the kids had just as much fun as I did with this one!

 What’s a unit study without books?
 We checked out several books.
 This one we own.
 You cannot do an owl unit study without reading Owl Moon.
 It’s a lovely little book with some gorgeous illustrations.

 For my preschooler, I introduced the letter O. We used our wooden block to solidify the short “o” sound and then we found all of the O’s on the cover of the story.

 Owl Moon is a great book to use for an art project.
 Have your child copy a picture from the book and use watercolors to paint it.